The 5 Best Camping Stoves of 2024

 • Two Burners: The most common type of camping stove is the two-burner setup—and for good reasons.
 This type of stove offers a lot of versatility in a relatively compact form.
 For us, cooking on a two-burner stove feels very similar to the way we cook at home.

 • Multi-Burner: We find it very rare that we wish we had more than two burners at a campsite, however, if you’re cooking for a large group or family, it might be nice.
 Some stoves offer a 3 burner configuration, like the Camp Chef 3x Explorer.
-But we wearing of models that try to shoehorn in an extra burner into an already cramped briefcase design – there just isn’t enough room.
+But be wary of models that try to shoehorn in an extra burner into an already cramped briefcase design – there just isn’t enough room.

 Our Take: For most recreational campers, a two-burner stove is the most versatile option.
 Being able to boil water and saute at the same time feels the most like cooking at home.